 It allows us to go after a much more robust global marketplace because we have those roots and those connections within this environment.
 We have proven case studies showing the value of the technology to international customers.

 Within the last five years there has been an increasing emphasis in Alberta on innovation and entrepreneurial activities around small to medium sized businesses.
 We’re seeing increased support and increased community around building the new economy.

 There’s the old saying that a rising tide floats all boats and that’s really the case in the innovation ecosystem.
 We’re all contributing to it, to growing it, and as a result we’re all going to be better.

 The ultimate supporters are our customers.
 The products we build are based upon engaging with customers who define the business problems that we then solve.

 We’ve received support from several different government agencies.
-Alberta Innovates and the Industrial Research Assistance Program from the National Research Council have been very beneficial in helping us move forward.
+Alberta Innovates and the Industrial Research Assistance Program from the National Research Council and TECTERRA have all been very beneficial in helping us move forward.

 More broadly speaking, it’s recognition from groups like ASTech and the Calgary Chamber of Commerce.
 We’ve also recently won the Most Disruptive Technology award from TECTERRA.
 These organizations recognize the impact and this recognition is tremendously beneficial as we move forward.

 We are in discussions right now with some of the existing companies we work with about rolling Panoptica out across western Canada, into the US, and globally.
 We’ve also been getting a lot of interest and traction from a number of companies in the Middle East.